PlanterApp/planter_blog/content/posts/companion-planting.md

 ![Screenshot of the Show companion info checkbox](/uploads/companion-info-off.jpg)

 We hope you find these updates handy!
-As always, if you have Planter feature requests please log them and (upvote existing requests) in the [feature request list](https://planter.garden/requests).
+As always, if you have Planter feature requests you can log them and upvote existing requests in the [feature request list](https://planter.garden/requests).
 We regularly review the list to plan upcoming features.

 Happy garden planning!